 One incident he recorded was when as a student back-packing around Ireland looking for meaning and purpose in his life, he met a local man on a beach in the North.
 Upon hearing Malcolm’s name the man told him that he had come ‘home’, for this was the very beach from which his namesake, Saint Columba had set sail in 568 for Iona where he established his monastery.

-Malcolm’s poems catch the imagination.
-We are intrigued—what exactly is he saying?
-Then the light dawns and we get the point.
-This is poetry at work—taking what is concealed and exciting us to explore it till the ‘veil is peeled aside’ and we truly see.
+Malcolm’s poems catch the imagination. taking what is concealed and exciting us to explore it till the ‘veil is peeled aside’ and we truly see.
 In Malcolm’s own words:

 ‘He who has ears to hear’, let him hear’

 ‘How hard to hear the things I think I know,

 That wraps and seals your secret just below: